 Gary is LifeWay’s Founder and President of Sweeten Life Systems.
 His background includes teaching, counseling, leader development and organizational health.
 Gary’s education includes a B.S. in Education, an M.S. in Higher Education and Counseling and an Ed.
 D. in Counselor Education.
 Gary has written several books and trained Christian leaders extensively around the world.

 Dr. Jerome J. Kelly, MD

-LifeWay Medical Director
+LifeWay Medical Consultant

 He earned his medical degree from the University of Cincinnati School of Medicine.
 He specialized in working with adults and adolescents age 12 and over and emphasized a working relationship between doctor, patient, and therapist to enhance holistic treatment for his patients.
-He is currently not taking new patients.